-Element Consideration Accessibility including passenger waiting area Consists of the whole pavement space used by the bus stop and, importantly, the space available for waiting and boarding/alighting a bus service. , • The bus stop passenger waiting area must comply with the Transport Standards .
-It should: provide accessible and safe access to the bus stop boarding point and buses servicing the stop allow for easy manoeuvring of wheelchairs and prams where access paths/walkways adjoin the bus stop boarding point, provide a compliant access ramp not exceeding maximum gradient and length be maintained with at least 1.2 metres (preferably 1.5 metres) of clear access around and between all infrastructure and obstructions be maintained with bus stop boarding points that are flat and stable with a maximum gradient of 1:40 across both longitudinal and cross-fall direction address the longitudinal gradient of the adjacent road/street to ensure safe boarding and alighting at the bus stop12. where possible, be kept free from clutter produced from other street furniture-especially in the spaces used for waiting, access and/or boarding and alighting allow passengers to easily access and view timetables and public transport information without being obstructed by other objects (for example, bin) allow for sufficient pedestrian through-flow and not clash with waiting passengers be located to minimise exposure to direct sunlight and other environmental conditions (that is, wind and weather) for waiting passengers be free from drainage pits, to prevent buses from splashing pooled water when approaching the stop be able to allow for efficient runoff and drainage to prevent water from pooling on the bus stop boarding and alighting areas and waiting areas (where applicable). • TGSIs are mandatory for the minimum boarding point.
-TGSIs should: guide customers with vision impairment to the boarding point and warn of hazards be perpendicular to the kerb and across the full width of the access path to the shore line have a minimum 30% contrast between the TGSI and surrounding ground surface. be kept clear of furniture and hazards (minimum 300mm clearance). • When not located near a pedestrian-accessible intersection, a pedestrian refuge (or similar) should be located nearby for safe and convenient access.
-Kerb ramps are to be provided as required, facilitating access to a crossing or boarding point. • Minimum kerb height of 150mm is to be provided to meet the slope requirements when a bus ramp is deployed (that is, gradient of less than 1 in 8, enabling wheelchair users to board without assistance or 1:4 where assisted) • Where no kerb is provided along a verge/street, a barrier type kerb (upright kerb) should be provided at the minimum boarding point.
+Element Consideration allow passengers to easily access and view timetables and public transport information without being obstructed by other objects (for example, bin) allow for sufficient pedestrian through-flow and not clash with waiting passengers be located to minimise exposure to direct sunlight and other environmental conditions (that is, wind and weather) for waiting passengers be free from drainage pits, to prevent buses from splashing pooled water when approaching the stop be able to allow for efficient runoff and drainage to prevent water from pooling on the bus stop boarding and alighting areas and waiting areas (where applicable). • TGSIs are mandatory for the minimum boarding point.
+TGSIs should: guide customers with vision impairment to the boarding point and warn of hazards be perpendicular to the kerb and across the full width of the access path to the shore line have a minimum 30% contrast between the TGSI and surrounding ground surface. - be kept clear of furniture and hazards (minimum 300 mm clearance). • When not located near a pedestrian-accessible intersection, a pedestrian refuge (or similar) should be located nearby for safe and convenient access. • Kerb ramps are to be provided as required, facilitating access to a crossing or boarding point. • Minimum kerb height of 150 mm is to be provided to meet the slope requirements when a bus ramp is deployed (that is, gradient of less than 1 in 8, enabling wheelchair users to board without assistance or 1:4 where assisted) • Where no kerb is provided along a verge/street, a barrier type kerb (upright kerb) should be provided at the minimum boarding point.
+Bus stop furniture • All street furniture should: • comply with the Transport Standards and, where applicable, the Premises Standards • be located clear of the bus stop boarding area and access path • be set back from the length of the corresponding bus zone (i.e. a minimum of 600 mm from kerb face)

-Element Consideration Bus stop furniture All street furniture should: comply with the Transport Standards and, where applicable, the Premises Standards be located clear of the bus stop boarding area and access path be set back from the length of the corresponding bus zone (i.e. a minimum of 600mm from kerb face) ensure minimum 30% luminance contrast against background (for example flooring) where it abuts a continuous accessible path of travel Shelters • Shelters are typically required for intermediate and premium stops. • TransLink and most local government providers have standing offer arrangement for the supply and installation of shelters at bus stops across the network.
-A suit of shelters is available with detailed drawings of each shelter type and guidance on shelter selection are provided in this chapter's 'Technical details' section and Appendix 5-A & B . • Shelters do not typically need to be provided at stops that are at the end-point/ outbound routes.
-Shelters should: not protrude/encroach on the minimum boarding point or manoeuvring and circulation area not obstruct an accessible path of travel/footpath define the bus stop and provide protection from environmental conditions maintain clear sightlines to the bus stop for passive surveillance (CPTED) maintain clear sightlines to allow customers to easily hail approaching buse incorporate seating and allocated spaces for wheelchair users incorporate overhead lighting to maximum personal security.
-Seating • Seating should be placed at least 500mm clear of the accessible path of travel, and preferably located at the rear of the stop.
-It is preferable to orient seating so that passengers face towards the street when seated.
+Element Consideration ensure minimum 30% luminance contrast against background (for example, flooring) where it abuts a continuous accessible path of travel Shelters Shelters are typically required for intermediate and premium stops. • TransLink and most local government providers have standing offer arrangements for the supply and installation of shelters at bus stops across the network.
+A suite of shelters is available with detailed drawings of each shelter type and guidance on shelter selection are provided in this chapter's 'Technical details' section and Appendix 5-A &amp; B .
+Shelters do not typically need to be provided at stops that are at the end- point/ outbound routes.
+Shelters should: not protrude/encroach on the minimum boarding point or manoeuvring and circulation area not obstruct an accessible path of travel/footpath define the bus stop and provide protection from environmental conditions maintain clear sightlines to the bus stop for passive surveillance (CPTED) maintain clear sightlines to allow customers to easily hail approaching buses incorporate seating and allocated spaces for wheelchair users incorporate overhead lighting to maximum personal security.
+Seating Seating should be placed at least 500 mm clear of the accessible path of travel, and preferably located at the rear of the stop.
+It is preferable to orient seating so that passengers face towards the stree when seated.
 Seating should: not intrude or encroach on the minimum boarding point or manoeuvring and circulation area be easily maintained, durable and vandal resistant be able to be bolted to hardstand (concrete) areas include backrests and armrests as per the Transport Standards.